foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 * **Offline Update does not provide a secure delivery**

-  Related to the bullet above, Foundries.io™ cannot provide secure delivery of offline update content since you should do the packaging and delivery.
+  Related to the bullet above, Foundries.io™ cannot provide secure delivery of an update bundle since you should do the packaging and delivery.

 * **Offline Update allows installing Targets from different Tags**